History of the Persian cat:

 One of, if not the most popular breed, the Persian is one of the oldest known breeds of cat.
 The early history isn't entirely known although it is generally accepted that the early cats came from Persia (now Iran) and Turkey.
-Italian traveller Pietro della Valle (1586 - 1652) is credited with bringing the first Persian cats back to Europe, arriving in his homeland of Italy in 1620 with them.
+Italian traveller Pietro Della Valle (1586 - 1652) is credited with bringing the first Persian cats back to Europe, arriving in his homeland of Italy in 1620 with them.

 Appearance of the Persian cat:

-Early drawings (see above) and photographs of the Persian show quite a different cat to to the Persians of today, as you can see in the picture below.
+Early drawings (see above) and photographs of the Persian show quite a different cat to the Persians of today, as you can see in the picture below.

 The Persian is a heavy boned, cobby type with short, thick legs with large paws.
 Persians are well muscled and medium to large in size.
 They have a short, thick neck, large shoulders and a broad chest.
 It has a short tail which is in proportion to the body.

 It has a large, broad head with large, round, expressive eyes set wide apart, small round tipped tufted ears which are set low on the head and wide apart.
-The nose is short, with a stop (or break) centered between the cat's eyes.
+The nose is short, with a stop (or break) centred between the cat's eyes.
 The overall expression is sweet and sometimes described as "pansy like".

 Some breeders are focusing on breeding Persians who resemble those from the past with less extreme features.
 These are known as Traditional, Doll Face or Old Style Persians.